csilva1-eng/DSAquiz3/readme.md

 Method 1 will have you set up with a working programming environment the quickest, and requires no set up on your computer by using cloud containers.
 You are limited to using VSCode, however, and there is a limit to the amount of time you can spend programming with it, although you are unlikely to run into it.
 Still, it enables you to work on your project anywhere and on any device, so long as you have a web browser.

 Method 2 takes a bit more work as you might have to install some dependencies, but it enables you to use CLion (which tends to have better C++-specific features) in addition to a local VSCode instance with your preferred settings and extensions.
-If you want to work on your project on multiple devices, however, you need to make sure to sync your project with Git.
+If you want to work on your project on multiple devices, however, **you need to make sure to sync your project with Git**.

 Method 3 is the simplest - it will work with any editor and on any computer so long as you have g++ installed, but you miss out on GUI integration as you have to run your tests and builds from the command line.